Thai police disperse protesters outside PM’s office

 Thailand is technically still under a state of emergency as part of coronavirus restrictions.

 Before the police dispersal, a large number of protesters had already left the area after one of the their leaders announced the end of the rally at Government House though a few hundred stayed on.
-It was also announced that the rally would move to a different location in the capital Thursday afternoon.
+Protesters also announced that the rally would move to a different location in the capital Thursday afternoon, but deputy police spokesman Col. Kissana Phathanacharoen warned them not to do so.

+Police said they arrested more than 20 people for violating the state of emergency.
+They have not been officially charged.
+Among them were protest leaders Arnon Nampha, Parit “Penguin” Chiwarak and Prasiddhi Grudharochana.

+“Those who are calling for a protest later at Rajaprasong are clearly breaking the law.
+Those who attend will be breaking the law.
+You cannot say that they are not aware of the order.
+We are making it clear,” Kissana said at a news conference.

 The latest rally started on Wednesday with thousands of protesters marching from Bangkok’s Democracy Monument to Government House.
 It was the third major gathering by activists who want to keep up the momentum in their campaign for democratic change.